Montapacking/magento-monta-checkout/README.md

-# Montapacking Checkout for Magento 2
+# Monta Checkout for Magento 2
-Magento plugin to integrate the Montapacking shipping options
+Magento plugin to integrate the Monta shipping options

 ## Installation without using Composer